AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Deprecation notice

-The use of this special attribute is deprecated in favor of the `:contains()` pseudo-class.
+This special attribute may become unsupported in the future.
+Prefer using the `:contains()` pseudo-class where it is available.

 :::